 26. Make giant DIY ones and tens blocks

-Cut squares of brightly colored cardstock for ones, and tape together a series of them to create the tens.
+Cut squares of bright-colored card stock for ones, and tape together a series of them to create the tens.
 Then add smiley faces to the top just for fun, and have kids hold up the giant blocks to represent various numbers.

 27. Cut a pool noodle into tens and ones